plainspooky/inliner/README.md

 2005 print "Hello ";k$;"!"
 ```

-The default value of both parameters are 10.
+The default value of both parameters is 10.

 # Features